This entire policy, including the Statement of Principles and its Interpretations, is intended to be a Code of Ethics.

 It is Transparent Hands policy to keep books, records and accounts which in reasonable detail accurately and fairly reflect the transactions and disposition of all of Transparent Hands assets, and to make full, fair, accurate, timely and understandable disclosure in reports and documents filed.

-- Confidentiality Our Statement of Principles is interpreted to require all employees, officers and directors of Transparent Hands to maintain the confidentiality of information entrusted to them by Transparent Hands or its customers, except when disclosure is authorized or legally mandated.
-Confidential information includes all non-public information that might be of use to competitors, or harmful to Transparent Hands or its customers, if disclosed.
+- Confidentiality: Our Statement of Principles is interpreted to require all employees, officers and directors of Transparent Hands to maintain the confidentiality of information entrusted to them by Transparent Hands or its customers, except when disclosure is authorized or legally mandated.
+Confidential information includes all non-public information that might be of use to competitors, or harmful to Transparent Hands or its customers if disclosed.

-- Protection and Proper Use of Company Assets Our Statement of Principles is interpreted to require all employees, officers and directors of Transparent Hands to protect Transparent Hands assets and ensure their efficient use.
+- Protection and Proper Use of Company Assets: Our Statement of Principles is interpreted to require all employees, officers and directors of Transparent Hands to protect Transparent Hands assets and ensure their efficient use.
 Theft, carelessness and waste have a direct impact on Transparent Hands profitability.
 All company assets should be used for legitimate business purposes.

-- Patient Profiles and Restrictions Any patient participating in the Transparent Hands program must be approved by a medically trained Transparent Hands resource.
+- Patient Profiles and Restrictions: Any patient participating in the Transparent Hands program must be approved by a medically trained Transparent Hands resource.
 The Transparent Hands resource will ensure the patient is in need of financial support and has a medical need the hospital is addressing.
-This may be a patient suffering from a chronic condition such as cancer, or it may be one-time event that results in a significant charge that is financially restrictive to the patient.
+This may be a patient suffering from a chronic condition such as cancer, or it may be a one-time event that results in a significant charge that is financially restrictive to the patient.

-- Applicability of Policy This policy statement is applicable to all directors, officers and employees of Transparent Hands and its business segments, and the word “Transparent Hands” shall include all units within each business segment.
+- Applicability of Policy: This policy statement is applicable to all directors, officers and employees of Transparent Hands and its business segments, and the word “Transparent Hands” shall include all units within each business segment.

-- Disclosure of Knowledge of a Prohibited Act Any director, officer, employee or agent having information or knowledge of prohibited acts shall report the matter at once to the Ethics Officer and/or to the Board of Directors of Transparent Hands.
+- Disclosure of Knowledge of a Prohibited Act: Any director, officer, employee or agent having information or knowledge of prohibited acts shall report the matter at once to the Ethics Officer and/or to the Board of Directors of Transparent Hands.

-- Questions Relating to Policy Anyone who has any question whatsoever regarding this Policy or its application should review the matter with the Ethics Officer.
+- Questions Relating to Policy: Anyone who has any question whatsoever regarding this Policy or its application should review the matter with the Ethics Officer.

-- Administration This policy will be administered and enforced by the Chief Executive Officer.
+- Administration: This policy will be administered and enforced by the Chief Executive Officer.
 Each employee is required to observe the policy and to report possible violations.

-- Disciplinary Action Anyone who violates the prohibitions set forth in this policy will be subject to disciplinary action including, as appropriate, suspension or termination of employment.
+- Disciplinary Action: Anyone who violates the prohibitions set forth in this policy will be subject to disciplinary action including, as appropriate, suspension or termination of employment.
 These provisions do not waive Transparent Hands right to take legal action against individuals in appropriate situations.